jpgill86/neurotic/docs/metadata.rst

 Top-Level Organization
 ----------------------

-Datasets listed within the same metadata file must be given unique names.
+Datasets listed within the same metadata file must be given unique names, which may include spaces.
+The special name ``neurotic_config`` is reserved for **neurotic** configuration settings and cannot be used for datasets.

-Optionally, longer descriptions can be provided too.
+In addition to names, a long description can be provided for each dataset.

 Details pertaining to each dataset, including the description, are nested beneath the dataset name using indentation.
-You may need to use double quotes around names, descriptions, or other text if they contains special characters (such as ``:`` or ``#``) or are composed only of numbers (such as a date).
+You may need to use double quotes around names, descriptions, or other text if they contain special characters (such as ``:`` or ``#``) or are composed only of numbers (such as a date).

 .. code-block:: yaml